The Univalence Principle: Categories in HoTT

 In particular, in a univalent category, ``isomorphic objects are equal''.
 Note also that in a univalent category $\C$, the type $\ob{\C}$ of objects is a 1-type, since its identity types are all sets (0-types).

 The homotopy theories of Segal categories and of complete Segal spaces are equivalent~\cite{bergner:infty-one}.
 Similarly, when strict categories and univalent categories are interpreted in the simplicial set model, they both yield a notion that is equivalent to ordinary 1-categories as defined in set theory.
 However, although the notions of Segal category and strict category are arguably more obvious, there are numerous advantages to complete Segal spaces and univalent categories, such as: \begin{enumerate} \item For strict categories, the statement ``a fully faithful and essentially surjective functor is an equivalence'' is again equivalent to the axiom of choice.
-While this is an improvement over the situation for precategories, for univalent categories this statement is simply \emph{true}. \item Internal to HoTT/UF, the vast majority of ``naturally occurring'' large categories, such as sets, groups, rings, fields, topological spaces, etc., are univalent, while practically none of them are strict. \item Every precategory is weakly equivalent to a univalent category (its ``Rezk completion'' or ``univalent completion''), while it is impossible to prove in HoTT/UF that every precategory, or even every univalent category, is weakly equivalent to a strict one. \item When HoTT/UF is interpreted in the $(\infty,1)$-topos of stacks of $\infty$-groupoids on some site using the models of~\cite{shulman:univinj}, univalent categories correspond to stacks of 1-categories on the same site, while strict categories correspond to internal categories in the 1-topos of sheaves of sets on that site.
+While this is an improvement over the situation for precategories, for univalent categories this statement is simply \emph{true}. \item Internal to HoTT/UF, the vast majority of ``naturally occurring'' large categories, such as sets, groups, rings, fields, topological spaces, etc., are univalent, while practically none of them are strict. \item Every precategory is weakly equivalent to a univalent category (its ``Rezk completion'' or ``univalent completion''), while it is impossible to prove in HoTT/UF that every precategory, or even every univalent category, is weakly equivalent to a strict one.
+Indeed, there are models of HoTT/UF in which not every 1-type admits a surjection from a set (see~\cite{ntypes-cover}).
+Regarding 1-types as univalent groupoids (i.e., univalent categories with all morphisms invertible), we find that in such a model not every precategory is weakly equivalent to a strict category. \item The type of univalent groupoids is provably equivalent to the type of 1-types, but this is not the case for the type of strict groupoids \emph{even if} we assume that every univalent category is weakly equivalent to some strict category. \item When HoTT/UF is interpreted in the $(\infty,1)$-topos of stacks of $\infty$-group\-oids on some site using the models of~\cite{shulman:univinj}, univalent categories correspond to stacks of 1-categories on the same site, while strict categories correspond to internal categories in the 1-topos of sheaves of sets on that site.
 The former are, generally speaking, much more important. \item A map of complete Segal spaces is a category-theoretic equivalence just when it is a levelwise equivalence of bisimplicial sets.
 In HoTT/UF this has the following even more pleasing manifestation: \end{enumerate}

 \begin{theorem}[{\cite[Theorem~6.17]{AKS13}}] For univalent categories $\C$ and $\D$, let $\C \simeq \D$ be the type of categorical equivalences between $\C$ and $\D$; then

 \end{theorem}

 Our goal, therefore, is to formulate a general notion of ``univalence'' for other categorical structures, for which we can prove an analogue of \cref{thm:univalence-for-categories}.